Akshatha-Shenoy/PdscSynth/README.md

 -----------------------------
 "LLREVE_Input" is the directory that consists of necessary files to run LLREVE on our benchmarks.
 To run LLREVE, follow section b of this README file.
 This folder consists of subfolders for each benchmark (except squareSum, as it is not a program equivalence checking problem, and hence cannot be run on LLREVE).

 We run the benchmarks that check for program equivalence on the LLREVE tool.
+The following sections describe how to run LLREVE and interpret its output.
+To run all the benchmarks at once with LLREVE, see [here](#run-all-benchmarks-on-llreve-at-once).

 To run using LLREVE
 --------------------